-Jake is a graduate of a classical Christian school in Tennessee and holds a Bachelors of Arts in Philosophy from the University of Tennessee.
-He is the latin and math teacher in the upper school and economics teacher for the rhetoric school.
+Jake is a graduate of Westminster Academy in Memphis, Tennessee and holds a Bachelor of Arts in Philosophy as well as a Master of Mathematics from the University of Tennessee.
+He teaches both math and physics for the rhetoric school.

 About Mr. Strawbridge

-Rick Strawbridge serves as 7th grade Ancient History and 8th-grade Greco-Roman history teacher and Geneva’s athletic director.
-Rick homeschooled, attended Geneva Classical Academy, and the Cambridge Study Center in Lakeland before moving to Gainesville, where he completed his BA in history from the University of Florida.
+Rick Strawbridge teaches 7th grade Ancient History, 8th grade Greco-Roman history, and 9th grade World History, as well as 8th grade Logic, and he teaches Government and Economics to the Seniors.
+Rick homeschooled, attended Geneva Classical Academy, and attended the Cambridge Study Center in Lakeland before moving to Gainesville, where he completed his BA in History from the University of Florida.